noelo/amq-docker/README.md

 amq-docker
 ==============

-This project builds a [docker](http://docker.io/) container for running Apache ActiveMQ message broker
+This project builds a [docker](http://docker.io/) container for running Apache ActiveMQ message broker.
+It can be also used to form clusters of activeMQ brokers.
+Multiple protocols are supported i.e. MQTT, AMQP 1.0, Openwire and web sockets

 Try it out
 ----------